 Types of NFL weather to watch for

 Since NFL games are a weekly event for each team, there’s time to monitor the forecast in advance of game day and gain a sense of what may be to come.
-While we can do the same for a daily sport such as MLB, the extra time is a bit of a bonus.
+While we can do the same for a daily betting market such as MLB odds, the extra time is a bit of a bonus.

 That said, it can also be a detriment when it comes to weather, as the extra time opens the doors to endless amounts of speculation.
 Games slated to be played in the so-called perfect conditions can be placed aside, but others with a hint of a weather impact are ones that get dissected backward and forward.